 Associate Professor, 19th-Century British Literature and Culture

 Zarena Aslami’s research and teaching focus on nineteenth-century British literature and culture.
-Special areas of interest include empire, history and theory of the novel, feminism, psychoanalysis, and the digital humanities.
+Special areas of interest include empire, history and theory of the novel, feminism, psychoanalysis, and disability studies.
 Her current book project, Sovereign Anxieties: Victorian Afghanistan and the Literatures of Empire, continues this line of inquiry, examining the affective content of political forms in a transnational context.
 Broadly, a study of the British Empire, Sovereign Anxieties focuses on the case of Afghanistan, tracking how and why nineteenth-century British discourse cast it as vague and inassimilable.
 The project gathers Victorian representations, including military memoirs, photographs, and fiction, of the three Anglo-Afghan Wars (1839 to 1919) and pays particular attention to how the British imagined Afghan political authority.

 Dr. Justus Nieland